syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 # TDI Window

 Provides support for adding tabbed document windows in the docking manager.
-To enable document mode in docking manager, `EnableDocumentMode` property should be true.
+To enable the document mode in docking manager, set the [EnableDocumentMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~EnableDocumentMode.html) property to true.

 ## Add child view as tabbed document

-`DockAsDocument` function helps to add the child window as document tab in docking manager.
-Document window should be added after dock layout is loaded.
+[DockAsDocument](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockAsDocument.html) function helps to add the child window as a document tab in docking manager.
+The document window should be added after dock layout has been loaded.
 The `NewDockStateEndLoad` event is recommended to add tabbed documents in docking manager.

 {% tabs %}